maned/goblin/README.md

 Place all of your customized CSS and JS files into components > custom.
 All the files will render in the /custom/ directory in the browser, so make sure you point to them using '/custom/' path in your .gob file.

+goblin adopts mustache's great templating language (https://github.com/janl/mustache.js/), so anything you can do with mustache you can use here (this information will come in handy when creating themes with custom variables).

 As of right now, goblin only supports one .gob file at a time (call it page.gob, to make it easy to implement out of the box).
 However, multiple .gob file support is forthcoming and will soon be implemented!